 Re-opening to the public in 2018

-Thanks to the generous support of Sanpower, Historic Royal Palaces in partnership with Royal Botanic Gardens Kew, are undergoing a major conservation project which will see the Great Pagoda returned to its 18th-century splendour and re-opened to the public as a permanent exhibition.
+Thanks to the generous support of House of Fraser, Historic Royal Palaces in partnership with Royal Botanic Gardens Kew, have completed a major conservation project which has seen the Great Pagoda returned to its 18th-century splendour and re-opened to the public as a permanent exhibition.